StarvingPoet/xcomstats/README.md

   $options['passKey']     = "RandomWordsGoHere";  // Just pick a couple random words, not cryptographically secure - DONT USE A PASSWORD
 ```

-Your overlay will be visible at http://www.openpaedia.com/xcomstats_overlay
+If broadcast is true, Your overlay will be visible at http://www.openpaedia.com/xcomstats_overlay
 type 'list' to find a link to your unique url.